Royal Scots Greys: 1693–1714: Grey Horses, Red Coats, and War of Spanish Succession

-At the Battle of Elixheim in 1705, the Scots Greys participated in the massed cavalry charge which broke through the French lines.
-At Ramillies in May 1706, as part of Lord Hays' brigade of dragoons, the regiment captured the colours of the elite Régiment du Roi.

 Renamed the Royal North British Dragoons, their next significant action was the Battle of Oudenarde.
 At the Battle of Malplaquet in September 1709, they captured the standard of the French Household Cavalry; This was their last significant action prior to the Treaty of Utrecht in 1713.
 Following the 1707 Acts of Union, the English and Scottish military establishments were merged, causing debates over regimental precedence; this was connected to the price of commissions, seniority and pay.
 The Scots Greys were to be designated the first dragoon regiment and the Royal Scots the first regiment of infantry but having both Scots regiments first led to protests.
 A compromise was reached, whereby the English dragoon regiment was designated as the first, and the Scots Greys became the 2nd Royal North British Dragoons.
 This was the origin of the motto Second to None.